mr-easy/streaming_indicators/README.md

 ```
 ## Why another TA library?
 There are many other technical analysis python packages, most notably ta-lib, then why another library?
-All other libraries work on static data, but you can not add values to any indicator.
-But in real system, data values keeps coming, and indicators should keep updating.
+All other libraries work on static data, you can not add values to any indicator.
+But in real-time trading system, price values (ticks/candles) keeps streaming, and indicators should update on real-time.
 This library is for that purpose.

 ## Usage
 Each indicator is a class, and is statefull.
 It will have 3 main functions: